-The Appendices highlight additional requirements that must be satisfied for different types of research.
-Go to Toolkit item HRP-103a SOP: Investigator Manual-All Appendices to view the collection in its entirety https://go.rutgers.edu/HSPP-Toolkit.
+The Appendices highlight additional requirements that must be satisfied for different

-- Appendix A-1: Additional Requirements for DHHS-Regulated Research - Appendix A-2: Additional Requirements for FDA-Regulated Research - Appendix A-3: Additional Requirements for Clinical Trials (ICH-GCP) - Appendix A-4: Additional Requirements for Department of Defense (DOD) research - Appendix A-5: Additional Requirements for Department of Energy (DOE) Research - Appendix A-6: Additional Requirements for Department of Justice (DOJ) Research - o Additional Requirements for DOJ Research conducted in the Federal Bureau of Prisons - o Additional Requirements for DOJ Research Funded by the National Institute of Justice - Appendix A-7: Additional Requirements for Department of Education (ED) Research - Appendix A-8: Additional Requirements for Environmental Protection Agency (EPA) Research - Appendix A-10: Single IRB Studies - Appendix A-11: Additional Requirements for Research Subject to EU General Data Protection Regulations (GDPR)
+- types of research.
+Go to Toolkit item HRP-103a SOP: Investigator Manual-All Appendices to view the collection in its entirety https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-toolkit. - Appendix A-1: Additional Requirements for DHHS-Regulated Research - Appendix A-2: Additional Requirements for FDA-Regulated Research - Appendix A-3: Additional Requirements for Clinical Trials (ICH-GCP) - Appendix A-4: Additional Requirements for Department of Defense (DOD) research - Appendix A-5: Additional Requirements for Department of Energy (DOE) Research - Appendix A-6: Additional Requirements for Department of Justice (DOJ) Research - Additional Requirements for DOJ Research conducted in the Federal Bureau of Prisons - Additional Requirements for DOJ Research Funded by the National Institute of Justice - Appendix A-7: Additional Requirements for Department of Education (ED) Research - Appendix A-8: Additional Requirements for Environmental Protection Agency (EPA) Research - Appendix A-10: Single IRB Studies - Appendix A-11: Additional Requirements for Research Subject to EU General Data Protection Regulations (GDPR)